KimKalura/Calorie-Counter-Project-BackEnd/README.md

 # Calorie Counter

 This project can show the calorie count of a certain product that we added before.
-Up to 100 products can be added to this product atalog.
+Up to 100 products can be added to this product catalog.
 The Scanner class is used to read input from the console.

 ## Features